Colorado Plateau / Southern Rockies

 Identify this bird by

-Big waterbirds with a long neck, large body, wide flat bill
+Big waterbirds with long neck, large body, wide flat bill and large webbed feet

 Tell it apart by…